Emerald: e-Infrastructure South GPU supercomputer

 Bristol, Southampton and UCL.
 Some computing time will also

 be made available to users from industry and other universities.

-It has been funded as part of a collaborative bid led by
+It was funded as part of a collaborative bid led by Anne Trefethen who

 The GPU component of the bid was led by OeRC Associate Directors